+Phone: (304) 696-3059 or 1 (866) 676-5533 • E-mail: jonesr@mctc.edu

+Phone (304) 696-4633 • E-mail: smith288@mctc.edu
-^{1.} Students are expected to have basic knowledge of computers including operating systems such as Windows XP or Vista and Microsoft Office 2003 or Office 2007 before entering this program.
-The student must register for IT 101 during his or her first semester or successfully pass a challenge exam for IT 101.

-^{2.} IT 115, IT 120, IT 250, and IT 270 have a prerequisite of IT 101.

-^{4.} IT 212 and IT 240 have a prerequisite of IT107.

-^{6.} MAT 146, MAT 150, MAT 210, and MAT 215.
-(Select one based on program track - verify specific prerequisite - see advisor)

-^{10.} Permission of Division Director is required in order to enroll in IT 299.
+- Students are expected to have basic knowledge of computers including operating systems such as Windows XP or Vista and Microsoft Office 2003 or Office 2007 before entering this program.
+The student must register for IT 101 during his or her first semester or successfully pass a challenge exam for IT 101 - 2.
+IT 115 and IT 250 have a prerequisite of IT 101. - 3.
+ENG 231 has a prerequisite of ENL 111 or COM 111.
+(ENG 354 is required only if planning to continue with a Bachelors Degree) - 4.
+IT 212 have a prerequisite of IT107. - 5.
+IT 271 has a prerequisite of IT 171. - 6.
+MAT 146, MAT 205 and MAT 215 have prerequisite of MAT 145.
+(Select one based on program track see advisor) - 7.
+IT 215 has a prerequisite of IT 115. - 8.
+IT 242 has a prerequisite of IT 212. - 9.
+IT 272 has a prerequisite of IT 215. - 10.
+Permission of Program Coordinator is required in order to enroll in IT 299.

-GEOSPATIAL STUDIES ASSOCIATE IN APPLIED SCIENCE
+GEOSPATIAL SCIENCE AND TECHNOLOGY ASSOCIATE IN APPLIED SCIENCE

-The Marshall Community & Technical College offers the student the opportunity to work with and develop technical skills with image and image-processing software products.
+Mountwest Community & Technical College offers the student the opportunity to work with and develop technical skills with image and image-processing software products.
 The application of satellite imaging, aerial photography, remote sensing, and geographical information systems is a large growth area with application to many career fields where image enhancement and data analysis can be used in decision making situations.
 The geospatial worker should possess basic skills in the manipulation of existing GIS software, problem identification and solving; mastery of analytic geospatial tools; and critical topics in the fields of computer science, mathematics and statistics, and information technology.